Cambridge, Massachusetts: Intercity

 The Boston intercity bus and train stations at South Station in Boston, and Logan International Airport in East Boston, both of which are accessible by subway.
 The Fitchburg Line rail service from Porter Square connects to some western suburbs.
 Since October 2010, there has also been intercity bus service between Alewife Station (Cambridge) and New York City.

 Police department

 In addition to the Cambridge Police Department, the city is patrolled by the Fifth (Brighton) Barracks of Troop H of the Massachusetts State Police.
 Owing, however, to proximity, the city also practices functional cooperation with the Fourth (Boston) Barracks of Troop H, as well.
 The campuses of Harvard and MIT are patrolled by the Harvard University Police Department and MIT Police Department, respectively.

 Fire department

 The city of Cambridge is protected by the Cambridge Fire Department.
-Established in 1832, the CFD operates eight engine companies, four ladder companies, one rescue company, and two paramedic squad companies from eight fire stations located throughout the city.
-The Acting Chief is Gerard Mahoney.
+Established in 1832, the CFD operates eight engine companies, four ladder companies, one rescue company, and three paramedic squad companies from eight fire stations located throughout the city.
+The Acting Chief is Thomas F. Cahill Jr.